areski/a2billing-flask-api/README.rst

 Additional information
 -----------------------

-License : MPL V2.0
+License: MPL V2.0

-Fork the project on GitHub : https://github.com/areski/a2billing-flask-api
+Fork the project on GitHub: https://github.com/areski/a2billing-flask-api

 The initial Author is Arezqui Belaid <areski@gmail.com>